3bodymo/lamport-vector-clocks/README.md

 ## Installation

 - Make sure you have python3 installed.
-- No need to install any external modules.
+- No need to install any modules:

 ## How to use?